|Tim Roufs||extended search|

 This moccasin game is quite a sport.
 It's quite a game.
 If you're interested there isn't much to it to learn.
 If you learn the points and just watch the game, it'll come natural to you.
 You'll understand the game when you look at it.
 It doesn't take you long to learn.
 You just set there and look and look, and set there and listen.
 You don't realize the time that's going by because you're listening to the guy that's singing.
 You'd see how rough a moccasin game is, if you could see one.
 They don't get rough and fight about it, but it's a hard game.
 They work hard trying to find that ball in order to get the winnings.

 Supposing we want a game.
 We'll call Mille Lacs.
 In the olden days we'd notify Mille Lacs that we were going to have a game by sending a runner down with a message.
 They'd go give them the message.
 In a few days the players from Mille Lacs would come and bring whatever they had to bet with.
 They'll come and camp around.
 They'll camp around, maybe during blueberrying time.(3) They'll usually come when they have other things for the women folks to work on.
 While the men are playing moccasin game the women are cooking.
 They continue their work!
 Washing dishes, cleaning the wigwam, berry picking, patching up their canoes.
-Some men will just be playing as a team, and all the other men will stand watching over the game.

 Just the men play moccasin game.
 The women did play, some of them played, once in awhile, but it isn't a woman's game.
 They could understand it, but they'd start using that pointing switch on one another.
 In the moccasin game we use a switch, a stick about as long as your arm, to hit the moccasins with.
 That switch has the peel bark taken out of it, and it's well-dried and springy.
 When we hit a moccasin with that switch the ball underneath it just flies!